hirohamada2014/WonderRepo/README.md

 # WonderRepo

-A curated repository for building **WhirlyOS GNOME Edition** with the Edubuntu suite.
+A curated repository for building **WhirlyOS Linux** with the Edubuntu suite.

-WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, mascot guidance, and seamless access to browser-based learning tools across desktop and embedded platforms.
+WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
+It has the features of the screen time limit to keep you free from distraction and be healthy.

 ---

 ## Description

-WhirlyOS GNOME Edition fuses the familiarity of Ubuntu’s educational apps with a lightweight, mascot-driven environment.
+WhirlyOS fuses the familiarity of Ubuntu’s educational apps with a lightweight and perfect environment.
 It comes preconfigured with:

 - A GNOME desktop powered by openSUSE Leap 15.4
 - Edubuntu-style educational and creative applications
 - Epiphany as the default, distraction-free browser
 - Optional support for Firefox and Chromium
-- A charming Plymouth theme featuring WhirlyOS mascots
+- Screen Time features to keep students and coders out of distraction, off-topic, and unmindfulness.
+This helps the child to be healthy and be genius.

 ---